godfreynolan/ParrotDemo/README.md

 ## App Setup

-Open up Terminal, cd into your top-level project directory, and run the following commands
+In your Terminal, cd into the ios directory, and run the following commands

 ```
 pod repo update